Consensys/Relays-Resources/03 - Evaluate + Iterate/readme.md

 Some possible outputs of this section are...

-* An amazing idea informed by the real world, and the interviews you did with SMEs and interviewers
-* Bullet point
+* User Feedback Sessions of the prototype as you presented it to potential customers *

 ## Resources